ZhengtongDu/zhengtongdu.github.io/_posts/2022-09-07-Learning_Emacs.md

 tags: [learning,emacs]
 toc: true
 ---
-Using this post to record what I have learned in book *Learning GNU Emacs*, as well as training to master *markdown* :)
+Use this post to record what I have learned in book *Learning GNU Emacs*, as well as training to master *markdown* :)

 And maybe there are some links directing to the study note of each chapter.
 ## LIST OF LEARNING